AcademySoftwareFoundation/tac/process/tsc_faq.md

 - Resolve any issues within the project community
 - Provide project updates to the TAC

 Typically the TSC is comprised of the primary committers or maintainers in a project.
 To start there may be an appointed list, but over time more individuals may join the TSC according to the policies the TSC set for how new members are added.
-Irregardless, TSC meetings are generally open to anyone interested unless there are sensitive issues to discuss which necessitate a private meeting.
+Regardless, TSC meetings are generally open to anyone interested unless there are sensitive issues to discuss which necessitate a private meeting.

 ## FAQs about TSCs